-Our work is supported by a raft of scientific evidence from the world of Psychology and Education.
-Please find here a short list of some of our key studies, books, journals and evidence.
-Much of the evidence used during our SEPPT and Quarantine courses can be found here.
+Our work is supported by a raft of scientific evidence from the world of Psychology.
+Please find BELOW ON THIS PAGE a short list of some of our key studies, books, journals and evidence.
+Much of the evidence used during our training courses can be found on this page.

-We are adding to this constantly and passionately encourage wider reading:
+We are adding to our research library constantly and passionately encourage wider reading:

 Abramson, L., Alloy, L., Hankin, B., Clements, C., Zhu, L., Hogan, M. and Whitehouse, W. (2000).
 Optimistic cognitive style and invulnerability to depression.
 In J. Gillham (ed.)
 The Science of Optimism and Hope (pp. 75 – 98).
 Philadelphia, PA: Templeton Foundation Press.

 Aldrich, R., An Introduction to the History of Education, in Claxton, G. (2008) What’s the Point of School? (p37) UK: Oneworld Publications.